 I'm Mike Lynch, a developer and analyst who works on specialised IT support for academic research, research data management, open access data and data publication.
-I'm currently a data science software engineer working for the Sydney Informatics Hub, a team of data scientists, statisticians and software engineers who provide specialised support to researchers across all disciplines at the University of Sydney.
+I'm research engineer group lead at the Sydney Informatics Hub, a team of data scientists, statisticians and software engineers who provide specialised support to researchers across all disciplines at the University of Sydney.
 You can get an idea of the sorts of things I'm interested in from my most recent presentation, Real Programmers Don't Write Research Software

 Open research data

 I'm an active participant in the development of RO-Crate, an open standard for storing rich, machine- and human-readable contextual descriptions for research datasets, and have contributed to the node.js libraries which support it.

 I'm also a participant in the community supporting the Oxford Common File Layout, OCFL, an open standard for data-centric, sustainable digital repositories, and I'm the lead developer of ocfl-js, a node.js library for working with OCFL repositories.

 I'm the lead developer of Oni, a simple toolkit for building faceted search interfaces to OCFL repositories.
 Oni is in production as the UTS Data Publications Portal and has also been used for specialised research data collections.

 I'm also a contributor to Arkisto, a framework for sustainable research data repositories with participants in the international research community which is based on OCFL and RO-Crates.

 - Arkisto: an open-source, standards based framework for digital preservation - my presentation at Linux.conf.au's GoGLAM mini-conference in January 2021

 - FAIR Simple Scalable Static Research Data Repository Demonstrator - a poster presentation on an early version of Oni from eResearch Australasia 2019